splondike/polipoid/README.md

 We need a copy of the Polipo binary which will run on the machine you're building for.
 Once it's built just put it in the root of the assets/ directory.
 The following steps should take you through the process.
 See `$NDK/docs/STANDALONE-TOOLCHAIN.html` for more info.

-1. Run the following to set up your toolchain, $NDK is the root of your NDK installation:
+1. We need two versions of the toolchain for older and newer Android versions.
+Run the following to set up your toolchains, $NDK is the root of your NDK installation:

+    mkdir /tmp/toolchain-8
-    mkdir /tmp/toolchain
+    mkdir /tmp/toolchain-16
-    $NDK/build/tools/make-standalone-toolchain.sh --platform=android-8 --install-dir=/tmp/toolchain
+    $NDK/build/tools/make-standalone-toolchain.sh --platform=android-8 --arch=arm --install-dir=/tmp/toolchain-8
+    $NDK/build/tools/make-standalone-toolchain.sh --platform=android-16 --arch=arm --install-dir=/tmp/toolchain-16

-This will set up an ARM toolchain in /tmp/toolchain.
-If you're building for a different architecture, just add `--arch=x86` or whatever's appropriate.
+This will set up ARM toolchains in /tmp/toolchain-8 and /tmp/toolchain-16.
+If you're building for a different architecture, just use `--arch=x86` or whatever's appropriate.
 2. Go to the `polipo/` direcory in the polipoid source and run the following:

-    export PATH=/tmp/toolchain/bin:$PATH
+    make clean
-    export CC=arm-linux-androideabi-gcc #or i686-linux-android-gcc if you're building x86
+    # Replace arm-linux-androideabi with i686-linux-android-gcc if you're building x86
-    EXTRA_DEFINES="-U __linux__" make polipo
+    PATH=/tmp/toolchain-8/bin:$PATH CC=arm-linux-androideabi-gcc EXTRA_DEFINES="-U __linux__" make polipo
+    cp polipo ../src/main/assets/polipo

+    make clean
+    PATH=/tmp/toolchain-16/bin:$PATH CC=arm-linux-androideabi-gcc EXTRA_DEFINES="-fPIE -U __linux__" LDFLAGS="-fPIE -pie" make polipo
+    cp polipo ../src/main/assets/polipo-pie

 If you get an error like "sysinfo not defined" when running make, you may have to edit the Polipo source (particularly util.c) to not use the sysinfo call.
 This is a bug in android versions 8 and below (fixed in v9).
-The EXTRA_DEFINES variable should hopefully take care of this though.
+The EXTRA_DEFINES __linux__ thing should hopefully take care of this though.

-3. Now copy the polipo binary to the assets folder using `cp polipo ../assets/`

 Setup Maven
 -----------